KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 On the left, story made from photo next to a story on the right about the church's new mobile healthcare clinic
 ![](new-marketing-strategy/afternoon-tea-newspaper.jpg)

-Also, the church had not fully made use of its information space in the newspaper's Church Calendar section.
+Also, the church had not fully made use of its information space in newspaper's Church Calendar section.

-Pretty Prairie United Methodist Church website address added into the local newspaper Church Calendar to boost traffic and rankings
+Pretty Prairie United Methodist Church website address added to local newspaper Church Calendar to boost traffic and rankings
 ![](new-marketing-strategy/ninnescah-valley-news-church-calendar.jpg)

-Anytime possible, the Pretty Prairie United Methodist Church website address and/or Facebook address would be included to increase traffic and rankings.
+Anytime possible, the Pretty Prairie United Methodist Church website address and/or Facebook address would be included in articles to increase traffic and rankings.

 #### Partnering with Other Community Orgs to Provide Services